paymill/paymill-documentation/guides/paypal/setup.html.md

 ### Selling digital goods

-**Do you sell digital products or services?**

 PayPal Digital Goods lets you sell media like news content, video, blogs, music or in-game content, virtual goods or currencies with special conditions.
 To take advantage of this, please contact PayPal sales to have your account converted accordingly.

-Activate Paypal Digital Goods in your Merchant Centre account:

-1. Go to the connected Paypal payment method and click on the button customise.
-- Then click on the **sandbox advanced settings sandbox** dropdown and select the checkbox for Digital Goods.
-- Afterwards you can save your selection.

 <div class="info">
-If you want to use Digital Goods, please contact PayPal and request that feature to be enabled for you.
+Please contact PayPal and request Digital Goods to be activated for you <strong>before</strong> enabling it in your PAYMILL account.
 </div>

+Once PayPal has activated Digital Goods for you, simply enable it in our Merchant Centre:

+1. Log into our Merchant Centre and visit the [payment method settings](https://app.paymill.com/settings/payment-methods).
+- Next to your connected PayPal account, click on "Customise" to open the settings dialogue.
+- Click on the "Advanced options" section and enable the checkbox for Digital Goods, then save your settings.
+- Please note that this setting can be made *independently* for your live and sandbox account.

 <div class="important">
 Please note that you can't sell physical and digital goods using the same PayPal account.
 Digital products are also not covered by PayPal seller protection.